 - Half of the money a student worker is paid comes from the program, and the other half comes from the university.

-- Federal Work Study is offered to students who show financial need and indicate interest in programs other than grants when filling out the Free Application for Federal Student Aid (FAFSA).
+- Federal Work Study is available to students who show financial need and indicate interest in programs other than grants when filling out the Free Application for Federal Student Aid (FAFSA).

-- FWS student employees are only permitted to up to 20 hours a week when school is in session, so that university employment does not interfere with academic studies.
+- Federal Work Study student employees are only permitted to up to 20 hours a week when school is in session, so that university employment does not interfere with academic studies.
 You must always check with your supervisor before working extra hours.

-- Please be aware - if FWS appears as an accepted award, along with your other financial aid resources, this money will never disburse to your student account to cover tuition/fee charges.
+- Please be aware - earnings from student employment funded by Federal Work Study will never disburse to your student account to cover tuition/fee charges.
 Payment occurs via an external Human Resources process as you work and earn wages.

 Creative ways to use FWS

 UAA offers many Federal Work Study opportunities to its students.
 Some students even find a way to earn relevant career experience by matching their degree program with on-campus student jobs.

 - Are you interested in marketing and sales?
 Perhaps a job in the UAA Bookstore is for you?